Introduction

 Packet Captures

-Using the provided credentials, you can access a folder with PCAPs that continuously captures the network traffic going to and from your services.
+Using the provided credentials and instructions below, you can access a folder with PCAPs that continuously captures the network traffic going to and from your services.
 Use it to analyze the attacks against your services, so you can patch the exploited vulnerabilities and use the same exploits against the other teams.

 Each file contains up to 10 minutes or 8MB of traffic, whichever one gets reached first.
 The packets get saved to the file continuously (although there's a 4096 byte buffer), so you don't have to wait for tcpdump to finish writing to the file before looking at it.
 Wireshark might give you a warning if you try to open one of these files, but you can typically ignore it.
 If you want to modify the packet capture system, see /etc/systemd/system/dumper-health.service and dumper-password.service.

-Please note that "Team 1" is not a real team.
-You can try out attacks against this machine without worrying about leaking them in the .pcap files.
-Captured flags for this team will not be scored.
+Please note that "Team 1" is a "NOP" team (a test team / not a real team).
+You can try out attacks against this team without worrying about leaking them in the .pcap files.

 Network Design and Environment Access